Mammal: Intelligence

 Tool use by animals may indicate different levels of learning and cognition.
-The sea otter uses rocks as essential and regular parts of its foraging behaviour (smashing abalone from rocks or breaking open shells), with some populations spending 21% of their time making tools.
+The sea otter uses rocks as essential and regular parts of its foraging behavior (smashing abalone from rocks or breaking open shells), with some populations spending 21% of their time making tools.
 Other tool use, such as chimpanzees using twigs to "fish" for termites, may be developed by watching others use tools and may even be a true example of animal teaching.
 Tools may even be used in solving puzzles in which the animal appears to experience a "Eureka moment".
 Other mammals that do not use tools, such as dogs, can also experience a Eureka moment.

 Brain size was previously considered a major indicator of the intelligence of an animal.
 Since most of the brain is used for maintaining bodily functions, greater ratios of brain to body mass may increase the amount of brain mass available for more complex cognitive tasks.
 Allometric analysis indicates that mammalian brain size scales at approximately the 2/3 or 3/4 exponent of the body mass.
-Comparison of a particular animal's brain size with the expected brain size based on such allometric analysis provides an encephalisation quotient that can be used as another indication of animal intelligence.
+Comparison of a particular animal's brain size with the expected brain size based on such allometric analysis provides an encephalization quotient that can be used as another indication of animal intelligence.
 Sperm whales have the largest brain mass of any animal on earth, averaging 8000 cm3 and 7.8 kg in mature males.

 Self-awareness appears to be a sign of abstract thinking.
 Self-awareness, although not well-defined, is believed to be a precursor to more advanced processes such as metacognitive reasoning.
 The traditional method for measuring this is the mirror test, which determines if an animal possesses the ability of self-recognition.
 Mammals that have passed the mirror test include Asian elephants (some pass, some do not); chimpanzees; bonobos; orangutans; humans, from 18 months (mirror stage); common bottlenose dolphins; (Note: Decreased latency to approach the mirror, repetitious head circling and close viewing of the marked areas were considered signs of self-recognition since they do not have arms and cannot touch the marked areas.) orcas; and false killer whales.